6 day DENALI DREAM EXPEDITION

 Connecting Denali National Park with the wilderness of the Wrangell St. Elias Mountains, the highway is closed in winter, snowed in and abandoned to all but the most hardy of winter travelers.
 The route parallels the majestic Alaska Range — home to North America’s largest mountain, Denali, and its formidable sister peaks, Mt.
 Deborah and Mt.
 Hayes.
 In the afternoon, winter alpenglow turns the mountains into pearly pink glowing gems — a sight to remember.
 Wildlife is usually abundant on this trip — moose, fox, caribou, and ptarmigan are most often spotted.
 Wolf packs range freely.
 We often follow their tracks on a trip that takes us across a high mountain plateau where caribou dot the landscape, and across the vast valley of the mighty Susitna River, carved tens of thousands of years ago during the last Ice Age.
 Run along ancient eskers and back again on this non-technical trip along one of America’s most remote and beautiful roads.

 Accommodations: Hotel room, two nights shared accommodations at a remote camp, two nights at a beautiful wilderness lodge located along the route.
-Private room upgrade available at hotel and at lodge (+$130/night).
+Private room upgrades available at hotel and at lodge (+$130/night).

-Duration: 5 days, 4 nights.
-This trip is approximately 100 miles roundtrip (not including road miles) and includes one full day of orientation and mushing lessons before departure.
+Duration: 6 days, 5 nights.
+This trip is approximately 100 miles roundtrip (not including road miles) and includes a half day of orientation before departure.

 Price: $3799 per person.